 The base zoning for the property is Public and Institutional (PI).
-The applicants have received tentative approval from the Development Review Committee to proceed with the CUP prior to formal site plan approval so as to minimize planning and design costs.
+The Development Review Committee has reviewed the site plan and encourages the approval of the CUP.

+Regulations:

-Regulations: 8.5.4 Flood Plain Permit
+8.5.4 Flood Plain Permit

-(5) In passing upon conditional use permit applications, the city council shall consider all relevant factors specified in other subsections of this section, the standards of Section 2.5.1, Floodplain Overlay District (FP-O), and:
+(D)(5) In passing upon conditional use permit applications, the city council shall consider all relevant factors specified in other subsections of this section, the standards of Section 2.5.1, Floodplain Overlay District (FP-O), and:

-- (a) The danger to life and property due to increased flood heights or velocities caused by encroachments. - (b) The danger that materials may be swept onto other lands or downstream to the injury of others or they may block bridges, culverts or other hydraulic structures. - (c) The proposed water supply and sanitation systems and the ability of these systems to prevent disease, contamination, and unsanitary conditions. - (d) The susceptibility of the proposed facility and its contents to flood damage and the effect of such damage on the individual owner. - (e) The importance of the services provided by the proposed facility to the city. - (f) The requirements of the facility for a waterfront location. - (g) The availability of alternative locations not subject to flooding for the proposed use. - (h) The compatibility of the proposed use with existing development and development anticipated in the foreseeable future. - (i) The relationship of the proposed use to the comprehensive plan and flood plain management program for the area. - (j) The expected heights, velocity, duration, rate of rise, and sediment transport of the floodwaters expected at the site. - (k) Such other factors that are relevant to the purposes of this LDC. - (6) Upon consideration of the factors listed above and the purpose of this section, the city council shall attach such conditions to the granting of conditional use permits as it deems necessary to fulfill the purposes of this section.
-Such conditions may include, but are not limited to, the following: - (a) Modification of waste treatment and water supply facilities. - (b) Limitations on period of use, occupancy, and operation. - (c) Imposition of operational controls, sureties, and deed restrictions. - (d) Requirements for construction of channel modifications, compensatory storage, dikes, levees, and other protective measures. - (e) Flood proofing measures, in accordance with the state building code and this section.
+- (a) The danger to life and property due to increased flood heights or velocities caused by encroachments. - (b) The danger that materials may be swept onto other lands or downstream to the injury of others or they may block bridges, culverts or other hydraulic structures. - (c) The proposed water supply and sanitation systems and the ability of these systems to prevent disease, contamination, and unsanitary conditions. - (d) The susceptibility of the proposed facility and its contents to flood damage and the effect of such damage on the individual owner. - (e) The importance of the services provided by the proposed facility to the city. - (f) The requirements of the facility for a waterfront location. - (g) The availability of alternative locations not subject to flooding for the proposed use. - (h) The compatibility of the proposed use with existing development and development anticipated in the foreseeable future. - (i) The relationship of the proposed use to the comprehensive plan and flood plain management program for the area. - (j) The expected heights, velocity, duration, rate of rise, and sediment transport of the floodwaters expected at the site. - (k) Such other factors that are relevant to the purposes of this LDC.

+(D)(6) Upon consideration of the factors listed above and the purpose of this section, the city council shall attach such conditions to the granting of conditional use permits as it deems necessary to fulfill the purposes of this section.
+Such conditions may include, but are not limited to, the following:

+- (a) Modification of waste treatment and water supply facilities. - (b) Limitations on period of use, occupancy, and operation. - (c) Imposition of operational controls, sureties, and deed restrictions. - (d) Requirements for construction of channel modifications, compensatory storage, dikes, levees, and other protective measures. - (e) Flood proofing measures, in accordance with the state building code and this section.
 The applicant shall submit a plan or document certified by a registered professional engineer or architect that the flood proofing measures are consistent with the regulatory flood protection elevation and associated flood factors for the particular area.